-In cage free production the needs of the birds are increasing.
-The source of energy could become amino acids limiting egg size.
-Therefore be sure that the energy intake is adjusted in cage free diets (see nutrition) methionine & other amino acid intake methionine is the first limiting amino acid in egg weight.
-However if we want to control the egg size, we need to do it with the whole amino acid profile so the ideal protein ratio isn't broken.
+In cage free production the needs of the birds increase.
+The source of energy could become amino acids and therefore limit egg size (refer to Egg Size Tech Tip).
+Therefore, be sure that the energy intake is adjusted in cage free diets (see the nutrition section) Methionine is the first limiting amino acid in egg weight.
+However, if we want to control the egg size, we need to do it with the whole amino acid profile so the ideal protein ratio is not broken.

-Linoleic Acid
+Linoleic Acio

 There is a minimum requirement of linoleic acid, so the egg yolk size isn't a limitation in the egg size.
-Need to be careful when raw materials with low linoleic acid are used.
+Be careful when raw materials with low linoleic acid are used.